 Haydn Symphony No. 48 in C, ‘Maria Theresia’

-Swiss-Belgian soprano Chiara Skerath studied at the Conservatoire National Supérieur de Musique de Paris with Glenn Chambers.
-She has since been awarded numerous prizes, including the Grand Prix de Duo Chant-Piano at the 2013 International Nadia et Lili Boulanger Competition.
+Swiss-Belgian soprano Chiara Skerath became an Associate Artist of Classical Opera in 2019.
+Chiara studied at the Conservatoire National Supérieur de Musique de Paris with Glenn Chambers and has since been awarded numerous prizes, including the Grand Prix de Duo Chant-Piano at the 2013 International Nadia et Lili Boulanger Competition.
 With Classical Opera she has appeared in '1768 – a retrospective' at Wigmore Hall and as Ninetta in La finta semplice at Queen Elizabeth Hall, and she also sings the two licenza arias on the company’s recording of Mozart's Il sogno di Scipione.
 Mozart roles include Despina (Così fan tutte) at Oper Frankfurt, Cinna (Lucio Silla) at Theater an der Wien, Opéra de Versailles and Philharmonie de Paris, Pamina (Die Zauberflöte) at the Opéra de Saint-Etienne, Barbarina and Susanna (Le nozze di Figaro) at the Opéra Royal de Wallonie and Operklosterneuburg, and Zerlina (Don Giovanni) at the Drottningholm Festival in Sweden.

 British baritone James Newby is a BBC New Generation Artist from 2018-2020.
 He was the winner of the 2016 Kathleen Ferrier Award, and that same year he was the recipient of the Wigmore Hall/Independent Opera Voice Fellowship.
 In 2015 was awarded the Richard Tauber Prize (for best interpretation of a Schubert Lied) and overall Third Prize at the Wigmore Hall/Kohn International Song Competition.
 In the 2016/17 season he sang the role of Mercurio in La Calisto with La Nuova Musica and David Bates, and made his BBC Proms début in 2016 singing in Vaughan Williams’ Serenade to Music conducted by Sakari Oramo.
 He was a 2017 Jerwood Young Artist at Glyndebourne Festival Opera and appeared in La Traviata, Hamlet, La Clemenza di Tito and the role of the notary in Don Pasquale during the 2017 Festival, for which he won the prestigious John Christie Award.
 He was awarded the Orchestra of the Age of Enlightenment’s Rising Stars prize for 2017-2019.
 Recent engagements with the orchestra include ‘Christus’ in the world premiere of Sally Beamish’s The Judas Passion, and various Bach Cantatas as part of the OAE’s ‘Bach, the Universe and Everything’ series at Kings Place, London.
 In 18/19 he sings the role of Apollo in Handel’s Apollo e Dafne under Jonathan Cohen, Brahms’ Ein Deutsches Requiem under Marin Alsop, and St Matthew Passion under John Butt.